OER Menu

 OER in Development

 In Fall 2018, the University of Regina issued a second call for proposals to develop open educational resources.
-A third, fourth and fifth call were issued for proposals to develop more resources in Fall 2019, Fall 2020 and Fall 2021 respectively.
-In addition, a sixth call was made in Winter 2022.
+A third, fourth and fifth call were issued for proposals to develop more resources in Fall 2019, Fall 2020, Fall 2021, Spring 2022 and Fall 2022 respectively.
 The following is a list of projects currently under development.

 Introduction to Physics by Dr. Nikolay Kolev, Dr. Pierre-Philippe Ouimet, Dr. Olusola Fasunwon and Dr. Arzu Sardarli.